epifanio/ecoop/ecoop_install/README.md

 * run the script giving the insgtallation PATH as argument :

 ```
+chmod a+x install_epilib.sh
 ./install_epilib.sh /home/localenv
 ```

 ### Start/Stop the service :

-The installation script  add a *Crontab instruction* to run the IPython notebook service at each reboot, to start the service manually run :
+The installation script  add a *Crontab instruction* to run the IPython notebook service at each reboot.
+To start the service manually run :

 ```
-sh Installation-PATH/Envs/env1/bin/ipython.sh
+nohup sh Installation-PATH/Envs/env1/bin/ipython.sh &
 ```
 to stop :
 ```